 Here’s my “Income Fund” portfolio which is held in Taxable accounts.
 I’ve included market data from Yahoo in this table; and highlighted low dividend yields and high P/E values in red.
 I exclude my retirement 401k / IRA accounts from my Income Fund accounting as my retirement accounts are invested using a total return strategy.

 This is the individual stock component of my Income Fund.

 I also include some low cost mutual funds from Vanguard in my Income Fund.
 I am continuing to increase my holdings at Vanguard, which also holds my retirement accounts, to qualify for their Voyager Flagship Service.
 Asset Allocation targets are described in my Charter.

 Here’s the relative performance of my Income Fund vs VTSAX; a passive index fund representing the US stock market and the Vanguard Wellington Fund (VWENX); a 66/33% stock/bond fund that has a similar allocation to my Income Fund.

 For this comparison, I represent my Income Fund as a virtual mutual fund.
 VWENX has a similar asset allocation (two-thirds stocks, one-third bonds) to my Income Fund, so it should have similar performance.
-VTSAX being 100% stocks should be more volatile but have higher Total Return than my Income Fund.
+VTSAX being 100% stocks should be more volatile but have higher Total Return.

 |Date||Price ($)||Change||YTD Change||Value||Cost Basis||VWENX YTD|